firozkhan18/technologies-notes/first-round-interview-consolidted.md

 #### 2. **Static Methods**:
    - **Definition**: A `static` method belongs to the interface itself rather than to instances of implementing classes.
 Static methods can be called without creating an instance of the interface.

+   Java 8 also allows you to define **static methods** in interfaces.
+These are similar to static methods in classes, and they can be called without an instance of the interface.

    - **Why Needed**:
      - **Utility Methods**: Static methods can provide utility methods related to the interface but are not part of the instance-specific behavior.
 These methods are useful when you need to have behavior that is tied to the interface itself, rather than to a specific instance of a class implementing the interface.